Kings Park (NSW)

 An assessment of population growth drivers in Kings Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Kings Park (NSW) is around 3,481, reflecting an increase of 5 people since the 2021 Census.
-This increase represents a 0.1% change from the previous population count of 3,476.
-The latest estimate by AreaSearch, following examination of ERP data released by the ABS in June 2024 and validation of new addresses, shows a resident population of 3,349.
-This results in a population density ratio of 1,333 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 78.0% of overall population gains during recent periods, driving primary growth for the area.
+As of Feb 2026, the estimated population of the suburb of Kings Park (NSW) is around 3,481, reflecting an increase of 5 people since the 2021 Census which reported a population of 3,476.
+This change is inferred from the resident population of 3,349 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,333 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration contributing approximately 78.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population